-You’ve probably heard your parents warn you that you’d be stuck with mortgage insurance if you don’t have the savings for a 20 percent downpayment.
+You’ve probably heard your parents warn you that you’d be stuck with private mortgage insurance (PMI) if you don’t have the savings for a 20 percent downpayment.
 It is true that the lender will require you to take out mortgage insurance if your downpayment is low.
 However, this is not necessarily a bad thing!

 “Even though it’s not great, it does give someone the opportunity to purchase and start to build equity long before they may have been able to if they waited to save a full 20% downpayment,” explained Swanson.
 “The amount of equity they gain in the property will offset the cost of the mortgage insurance premiums.”

 The 4 Different Types of Mortgage Lenders